10 Reasons Why You Must See Moustiers-Sainte-Marie, France

 Inside Chapelle Notre-Dame-de-Beauvoir

-After the stillborn babies were baptized, they “briefly” came back to life.
-Some called it “welcoming the babies to heaven.”
-The babies’ skin turned pink, and sometimes the babies’ feet moved before being buried in Moustiers-Sainte-Marie.
+After the stillborn babies were baptized, they “briefly” came back to life in a phenomenon some referred to as “welcoming the babies to heaven.”
+The babies’ skin turned pink, and sometimes their feet moved before they were buried in Moustiers-Sainte-Marie.
+This attracted many wealthy families who funded the renovation and improvement of the church.

 swipe the 360° image below to see more views